Who I Am

 Hi!
 I’m Edee.

-In my senior year of high school, surveys were passed out to all of us.
+During my senior year of high school, surveys were passed out to all of us.
 One of the questions asked where we would be in 20 years.
 The answers were typed up and compiled in a packet, which is in my memorabilia box.
-The page with my answers says,
+The page with my answer says,

 “Edee’s most wonderful fantasy is to find an island to live on; she’d pick berries and spear fish, and he’d build their hut.”